Monitoring Risk & Health Behaviors

 NCI has helped fund CHIS since its inception.
 The survey is carried out collaboratively by the UCLA Center for Health Policy Research, the California Department of Public Health, and the California Department of Health Care Services.

-CHIS publications are available from the UCLA Center for Health Policy Research.
+CHIS publications are also available from the UCLA Center for Health Policy Research.

 Ongoing research projects using CHIS can be explored or registered at the CHIS Research Clearinghouse.